brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

-    DimensionMismatchErrorTraceback (most recent call last)
+    NameErrorTraceback (most recent call last)

     <ipython-input-8-245c0c0332d1> in <module>()
     ----> 1 5*amp+10*volt

-    /home/marcel/programming/brian2/brian2/units/fundamentalunits.pyc in __add__(self, other)
-       1427         return self._binary_operation(other, operator.add,
-       1428                                       fail_for_mismatch=True,
-    -> 1429                                       operator_str='+')
-       1430
-       1431     def __radd__(self, other):

-    /home/marcel/programming/brian2/brian2/units/fundamentalunits.pyc in _binary_operation(self, other, operation, dim_operation, fail_for_mismatch, operator_str, inplace)
-       1367                 _, other_dim = fail_for_dimension_mismatch(self, other, message,
-       1368                                                            value1=self,
-    -> 1369                                                            value2=other)
-       1370
-       1371         if other_dim is None:

-    /home/marcel/programming/brian2/brian2/units/fundamentalunits.pyc in fail_for_dimension_mismatch(obj1, obj2, error_message, **error_quantities)
-        184             raise DimensionMismatchError(error_message, dim1)
-        185         else:
-    --> 186             raise DimensionMismatchError(error_message, dim1, dim2)
-        187     else:
-        188         return dim1, dim2

-    DimensionMismatchError: Cannot calculate 5.
-A + 10.
-V, units do not match (units are amp and volt).
+    NameError: name 'amp' is not defined

-If you haven't see an error message in Python before that can look a bit overwhelming, but it's actually quite simple and it's important to know how to read these because you'll probably see them quite often.
+If you haven’t see an error message in Python before that can look a bit overwhelming, but it’s actually quite simple and it’s important to know how to read these because you’ll probably see them quite often.

 You should start at the bottom and work up.
 The last line gives the error type ``DimensionMismatchError`` along with a more specific message (in this case, you were trying to add together two quantities with different SI units, which is impossible).

-Working upwards, each of the sections starts with a filename (e.g.
-``C:\Users\Dan\...``) with possibly the name of a function, and then a few lines surrounding the line where the error occurred (which is identified with an arrow).
+Working upwards, each of the sections starts with a filename (e.g. ``C:\Users\Dan\...``) with possibly the name of a function, and then a few lines surrounding the line where the error occurred (which is identified with an arrow).

 The last of these sections shows the place in the function where the